lawrence615/whatsapp-2-clone-yt/README.md

 `NB:` Referecing files and folders without considering their cases can slow or disable the hot reloading during delolopemnt.
 Make sure you reference the files and folders in their correct casing.

+`!!` this is known as "double bang" used to convert something as TRUE or FALSE.
+Values that are associated with boolean true are said to be truthy.
+Values that are associated with boolean false values are said to be falsy.

+#### Truthy values:
+- Object: {}
+- Array: []
+- Not empty string: "anything"
+- Number other than zero: 3.14
+- Date: new Date();

+#### Falsy values:
+- Empty string: ""
+- 0
+- null
+- undefined
+- NaN and the list of falsy values below.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: